mjyc/concodeit/docs/tasks.md

 3. When the robot is finished with 2., it should say "and now slowly rotate to your right".
 4. When the robot is finished with 3., it should start waiting for the human to look to the left or right.
 (EE + WO)
 5. If the human looks to the left, it should say "please rotate to your right" sound and repeat 3.
 (AA + WA)
-6. If the human looks to the right, it should say "and now slowly rotate to your left"
+6. If the human looks to the right, it should say "and now slowly rotate to your left".
 7. When the robot is finished with 6., it should start waiting for the human to look to the left or right.
 (EE + WO)
 8. If the human looks to the right, it should say "please rotate to your left" sound and repeat 6.
 (AA + WA)
 9. If the human looks to the left, it should say "You are done!"